andrew/ultimate-awesome/README.md

 - [awesome-cloud-native](https://github.com/cloudnativebasel/awesome-cloud-native) - Curated list of awesome things regarding Cloud Native ecosystem. ⭐.
 - [eventstore-resource-collection](https://github.com/codingedgar/eventstore-resource-collection) - Information I found in the internet about  , that hopefully will become and awesome list.
 - [tech-resources](https://github.com/danimilani/tech-resources) - EN |  A list of good resources (communities, podcasts, books, influencers) to improve your technology and professional skills |  PT |  Lista de links úteis (comunidades, podcasts, livros, influencers) para melhorar suas habilidades profissionais e de tecnologia.
+- [awesome-starred](https://github.com/dbeley/awesome-starred) - A curated list of my GitHub stars!.
 - [awesome-fido2](https://github.com/deepzz0/awesome-fido2) - FIDO2: CTAP1/2 and WebAuthn.
+- [awesome-github-repos](https://github.com/defel/awesome-github-repos) - A curated list of my GitHub stars!
+Generated by maguowei/starred.
 - [awesome](https://github.com/devfikdark/awesome) - Here is a list of best resources to get you started with learning how to code.
 Awesome lists about all kinds of interesting topics.
+- [awesome-hackerspaces](https://github.com/EstevesDouglas/awesome-hackerspaces) - A curated list of awesome Hackerspaces.
 - [elasticsearch-collection](https://github.com/exajobs/elasticsearch-collection) - An ongoing & curated collection of awesome software, libraries, learning tutorials,  and most important tools, esources and cool stuff about Elasticsearch.
-- [awesome-stars](https://github.com/FedericoPonzi/awesome-stars) - My awesome list based on my stars.
 - [awesome-product-hunt](https://github.com/fmerian/awesome-product-hunt) - Insights and best practices to launch a developer tool on Product Hunt.
 - [Awesome-Microsoft365](https://github.com/fmorrison42/Awesome-Microsoft365) - Links, Tools, Tips, and all kinds of awesomeness to help you navigate and administrate Microsoft 365.
 - [awesome-focusnetworks](https://github.com/FocusLabs/awesome-focusnetworks) - List of awesome tools, scripts and anything to use in Focusnetworks.
 - [awesome-front-end](https://github.com/FrendEr/awesome-front-end) - 优秀前端资源收集.
 - [awesome](https://github.com/frytg/awesome) - Awesome tools.
 Awesome links.
 Awesome Git.
+- [awesome-angular](https://github.com/garora/awesome-angular) - A curated list of awesome Angular Courses, tutorial, libraries and software.
 - [awesome-multimodal-convai](https://github.com/holylovenia/awesome-multimodal-convai) - Paper reading list for Multimodal Conversational AI.
-- [awesome-stars](https://github.com/JacobARose/awesome-stars) - A curated list of my GitHub stars!
-Organized by programming language.
-Generated by starred.
-- [awesome-stars](https://github.com/JunJiangWang/awesome-stars) - A curated list of my GitHub stars by stargazed.
+- [awesome-ecodata](https://github.com/inSileco/awesome-ecodata) - Currated list of ecological data and tool to access them.
 - [kogito-awesome](https://github.com/kiegroup/kogito-awesome) - A curated list of awesome demos, tutorials, blogs and more about Kogito.
 - [Android-Awesome-Resources](https://github.com/kiwismedia/Android-Awesome-Resources) - One and only place on the internet for all Android Development Resources.
 - [sickTools](https://github.com/Lawlez/sickTools) - A collection of useful, special, or just cool tools to use and try to get more done in less time.
 - [awesome-react-function-as-child-components](https://github.com/leesiongchan/awesome-react-function-as-child-components) - Catalog of React Function as Child Components.
-- [my-awesome-stars](https://github.com/legovaer/my-awesome-stars) - A curated list of my GitHub stars.
 - [my-ubuntu](https://github.com/LZHD/my-ubuntu) - Tools and software used on ubuntu.
 - [awesome-cfi](https://github.com/markab21/awesome-cfi) - List of resources for aspiring Certificated Flight Instructors.
 - [awesome-sciml](https://github.com/Mathepia/awesome-sciml) - Awesome-spatial-temporal-scientific-machine-learning-data-mining-packages.
 Julia and Python resources on spatial and temporal data mining.
 Mathematical epidemiology as an application.
 Most about package information.
 Data Sources Links and Epidemic Repos are also included. .